About

-I'm Lorraine, a 50 something cervical cancer survivor, now full-time painter.
-I paint in luscious oils, a colour rich record of the privilege that is life.
+Hi, I'm Lorraine, a 50 something cancer survivor, now full-time oil painter.

 I yearned for life to be more than mundane.